usnistgov/OSCAL/docs/content/learn/presentations/OSCAL-mini-workshop-series.md

 # OSCAL Mini Workshop Series

-The NIST [OSCAL](/) team is hosting a new series of mini workshops. that aim to address topics of interest for our community and to open this forum for its members to present their [OSCAL](/)-related work.
+The NIST [OSCAL](/) team is hosting a new series of mini workshops.
+They aim to address topics of interest for our community and to open this forum for its members to present their [OSCAL](/)-related work.
 Unless specifically stated, the workshops will not require a deep, technical understanding of [OSCAL](/), and the dialog is informal, allowing the community to interact with the presenters and with the [OSCAL](/) team members.

 Please see below the call for proposals if you are interested in presenting your [OSCAL](/) work.
 To submit topics for discussion, please email us at [oscal@nist.gov](oscal@nist.gov).